gabyfle/gName-Changer/README.md

 * **Works with the latest DarkRP version !**

 ## Planned features
-* Add an option to force the player to change his identity when he dies
 * When setting the ``globalNotify`` to ``false``, it would be great that the user himself can see a notification.
 * Propose your ideas : https://github.com/Gabyfle/gName-Changer/issues (label : Feature Request)